open-gluck/.github/profile/README.md

 ## Features

-- modern iOS and iPadOS app, with full support of iOS 17, Lock Screen widgets, Home Screen widgets
-- full support of watchOS 10: you can use any watch face and see your blood glucose in real-time, and if you're lucky to have a Series 9 or Ultra 2, use the new double-tap gesture to instantly show a graph with your recent activity (recent blood glucose, basal insulin shots, snacks in response to lows);
-- provides a Catalyst app, for use in macOS, where you can have live widgets and explore recent data.
+- **modern apps for all platforms**: iOS, watchOS, iPadOS, macOS, tvOS — no more more hunting for your phone to know your blood glucose, a quick glance and you know;
+- **supports all widgets and complications** — and we support StandBy mode;
+- if you care for someone with diabetes, you can easily see their results — as many users as required can share the same server.

+### OpenGlück IS:

+- **OpenGlück is a foundation**, a building layer upon which other software can be plugged.
+Think of it like a digital journal where you choose to log what's relevant for you;
+- **OpenGlück is open**, so you have freedom over how and when you handle your workflow.

+### OpenGlück IS NOT:

+- OpenGlück is NOT a medical device, a CGM or a closed-loop system, or anything like this.
+- If you're using a CGM, you need to continue using a dedicated app to read your blood glucose.
+If you're using a closed-loop system, you need to continue using it.
+And, you can use OpenGlück on top of it.

-### Apple Watch
+# Apple Watch

+## Complications

+All complications for watchOS 10 are supported.

 ![image](https://github.com/open-gluck/.github/assets/66381046/00f71f7a-d6b5-491d-b175-c8c4f1f37009)

+And, if you have a Series 9 or Ultra 2, you can use the *double tap* gesture.
+I have mine configured so that a *single double tap* shows the graph, and a *second double tap* opens the app.
+Very handy!

-### iPhone
+# iPhone

-The Lock and Home screens showing available widgets:
+## Lock Screen and Home Screens Widgets

+All widgets for iOS 17 are supported.

 ![image](https://github.com/open-gluck/.github/assets/66381046/3be96363-f8f6-4d5e-b452-73c0d9b02952)

-### iPad
+# iPad

-### Mac
+All widgets for iPadOS 17 are supported.

 TODO

+# macOS

+TODO

+# tvOS

+TODO

-## Pre-Requisites
+# Pre-Requisites

-In order to have OpenGlück work on your iPhone or Apple Watch, you need to set up a few things first:
+In order to have OpenGlück work on your iPhone, Apple Watch, iPad, Mac, or TV, you need to set up a few things first:

 - the [OpenGlück server](https://github.com/open-gluck/opengluck-server) on a machine that's always on, and ready to accept HTTPS connections (you can use a cheap cloud instance, or a computer at home that's never turned off);
 - use an app that's compatible with OpenGlück (see a list below);
-- for complications and widgets to actually refresh, you need to enroll in the [Apple Developer Program](https://developer.apple.com/programs/) — this is important so that you can lift restrictions concerning how often WidgetKit widgets are refreshed.

 ## Compatible Apps